Murder of Yevgeny Nuzhin: Death

-On 12 November, a Wagner Group-affiliated Telegram channel released a video titled "The hammer of revenge" showing Nuzhin's "execution for treachery" using a sledgehammer.
+On 13 November, a Wagner Group-affiliated Telegram channel released a video titled "The hammer of revenge" showing Nuzhin's "execution for treachery" using a sledgehammer.
 Yevgeny Prigozhin, chief of Wagner Group, claimed responsibility for his killing saying that it was "dog's death for the dog."
 In this video Nuzhin said that he was kidnapped on 11 November 2022, while walking in the streets of Kyiv, Ukraine, although it is possible the Wagner Group forced him to say this to warn others.

 According to the human rights group Gulagu.net, he was either recaptured or passed back to the Russian Army which handed him over to Wagner Security Service.
 According to the Telegram channel "Cheka-OGPU", Nuzhin was returned on 11 November in a 45 to 45 prisoner exchange.

 On 13 November, Gulagu.net called on Ukrainian President Volodymyr Zelenskyy to investigate how Nuzhin ended up in Wagner Group captivity despite having surrendered to Ukraine.
 Nuzhin's relatives in Russia blamed Ukraine for allowing him to be killed, although his sons also stated that Russia's Federal Security Service was "looking for them" to ensure their silence on the matter.
-On 15 November Mykhailo Podoliak, Ukrainian presidential advisor, said that Nuzhin had agreed to participate in prisoner exchange.
-A source in Ukrainian army told BBC that Nuzhin was returned to Russia in exchange for twenty Ukrainian servicemen freed from Russian captivity.
+On 15 November Mykhailo Podoliak, Ukrainian presidential advisor, said that Nuzhin had agreed to participate in a prisoner exchange.

+A source in the Ukrainian army told BBC that Nuzhin was returned to Russia in exchange for twenty Ukrainian servicemen freed from Russian captivity.
 The source, as well as journalist Ramina Eshakzai, who interviewed Nuzhin, both opined that as soon as they could get Ukrainian soldiers in exchange, they did not care what happened to Nuzhin.

 In Russia, neither the General Attorney office nor the Investigation Committee opened an investigation.
 Dmitry Peskov, the spokesman of Vladimir Putin, when asked about the incident, answered "This is not our business".
 The family learned of the murder from social media.

 Legacy

-After the 2017 videotaped murder of Hamadi Bouta, a Syrian Army deserter, who was beaten to death with a sledgehammer by members of Wagner Group before his body was beheaded and set on fire, and the murder of Yevgeny Nuzhin, Wagner Group made sledgehammers a part of its brand.
-T-shirts and other merchandise depict sledgehammers alongside the Wagner logo, supporters and members of the group pictured themselves holding both real sledgehammers and replicas in photographs shared online.
+After the murder of Yevgeny Nuzhin and after a Wagner Group videotaped murder of a Syrian Army deserter in 2017 showing the deserter being beaten to death with a sledgehammer before his body was beheaded and set on fire, Wagner Group made sledgehammers a part of its brand.
+Consequently, T-shirts and other merchandise depict sledgehammers alongside the Wagner logo and supporters and members of the group pictured themselves holding both real sledgehammers and replicas, in photographs shared online.

 In November 2022, when the European Parliament adopted a resolution designating Russia as a state sponsor of terrorism, Yevgeny Prigozhin sent a sledgehammer smeared with fake blood to the European Parliament.
-Then a group of Russian ultranationalists threw sledgehammers at the Finnish Embassy in Moscow and Sergei Mironov, a Russian parliamentarian, posted a photo of himself posing with a sledgehammer branded with Wagner’s logo atop an engraving of a pile of skulls.
+A group of Russian ultranationalists threw sledgehammers at the Finnish Embassy in Moscow and Sergei Mironov, a Russian parliamentarian, posted a photo of himself posing with a sledgehammer branded with Wagner’s logo atop an engraving of a pile of skulls.